Spanglish: So-insertion

 Within the US, the English word so is often inserted into Spanish discourse.
 This use of so is found in conversations that otherwise take place entirely in Spanish.
 Its users run the gamut from Spanish-dominant immigrants to native, balanced bilinguals to English-dominant semi-speakers and second-language speakers of Spanish, and even people who reject the use of Anglicisms have been found using so in Spanish.

 Whether so is a simple loanword, or part of some deeper form of language mixing, is disputed.
 Many consider so to simply be a loanword, although borrowing short function words is quite abnormal.

 In stressed positions, so is usually pronounced with English phonetics, and speakers typically identify it as an English word and not an established English loan such as troca.
 This is unusual, since code-switched or lexically inserted words typically aren't as common and recurring as so is.

 So is always used as a coordinating conjunction in Spanish.
+A similar word can be found in Spanish o sea.
 It can be used phrase-internally, or at the beginning or end of a sentence.
 In Spanish discourse, so is never used to mean "in order that" as it often is in English.
 As a sociolinguistic phenomenon, speakers who subconsciously insert so into their Spanish usually spend most of their time speaking English.
 This and other facts suggest that the insertion of so and similar items such as you know and I mean are the result of a kind of "metalinguistic bracketing".
 That is, discourse in Spanish is circumscribed by English and by a small group of English functional words.
 These terms can act as punctuation for Spanish dialogue within an English-dominant environment.